Sons of the Crystal Mind, by Andrew Wallace

 Charity Freestone is the daughter of one of the most important families in Diamond City, whose status is set on the fact that they own one of the largest industries.
 Her sister, Ursula, is the people's princess and is due to marry the son of a rival company.
 However, when Charity and Ursula's parents mysteriously disappear, both sisters are set on a course that will change their lives forever...

-One of the most intriguing aspects of this novel is the relationship between Charity and Ursula, which is a complex mixture of rivalry, affection... and a lot more which is spoilery, and so I won’t mention.
-Wallace isn't afraid to delve into the difficulties such feelings create between the two women, and this makes for a refreshing read in what can be an overwhelmingly male genre.
+One of the most intriguing aspects of this novel is the relationship between Charity and Ursula, which is a complex mixture of rivalry, affection... and a lot more which is spoilery, and so I won’t mention it.
+Wallace isn't afraid to delve into the difficulties such feelings create between the two women, and this makes for a refreshing read in what can be, at times, an overwhelmingly male genre.

 Written in first person present, it would be easy to compare Crystal Minds to other similarly styled works, especially YA SF, given the young female protagonist.
 However, while Charity may be cut from the same clothe as Katniss, for example, she is something entirely different.
 This is in part due to Wallace's attention to detail in terms of character, with both Charity and Ursula being clear products of the world in which they exist, and also due to the more violent and adult themes.
 While I wouldn't say this book isn't for teenage readers (and of course, not all YA readers are teenagers!), there are definitely some triggering moments, and as such readers should be aware they may find some scenes distressing.